Indonesia Earthquake & Tsunami

 - September 28, 2018 -Present

 On September 28, a 7.5-magnitude earthquake struck Indonesia and then generated a deadly tsunami on the island of Sulawesi.
-The earthquake toppled buildings and destroyed roads while a towering 20-foot wave washed over coastal communities, killing nearly 2,000 people and forcing tens of thousands of people from their homes.
+The earthquake toppled buildings and destroyed roads while a towering 20-foot wave washed over coastal communities, killing more than 2,000 people and forcing tens of thousands of people from their homes.
 More than 70,000 homes may have been wrecked by the quake, tsunami and in mudslides that followed.
-The death toll, mostly from the city of Palu, is expected to rise as rescue workers work through the wreckage and reach some of the hardest-hit areas.
+The death toll, mostly from the city of Palu, continues to rise as hundreds remain missing in the hardest-hit areas.

-An estimated 2.4 million people have been affected by the double disaster, according to the Indonesian disaster management agency.
-The government has requested international aid to help survivors access food, water, medical supplies and other necessities.
+An estimated 1.5 million people have been affected by the double disaster, according to the Indonesian disaster management agency.
+The government requested international aid to help survivors access food, water, medical supplies and other necessities.

 The tragedy is the latest natural disaster to hit Indonesia, which is frequently struck by earthquakes, volcanic eruptions and tsunamis because of its location on the “Ring of Fire.”

-As the death toll continues to rise, Americares is actively coordinating with government officials and local aid organizations to meet the health and mental health needs of survivors.
-Reports suggest hundreds, possibly thousands, of people have not been found.
+As the death toll continued to rise, Americares coordinated with government officials and local aid organizations to meet the health and mental health needs of survivors.
 Thousands of injured or vulnerable residents have been medically evacuated from Palu and surrounding areas for medical treatment in other parts of Indonesia.

 Our Work in Indonesia